Our Team

 Board Member

-Micheal L. Lichardi, PA-C, DPM
+Micheal L. Lichardi, PharmD, MHS

 Advisory Board Member & Clinical Support

-Michael Lichardi, PharmD, MHS, is a dedicated healthcare professional committed to advocating for the mental health and well-being of first responders.
-He earned his Doctor of Pharmacy and Master of Health Science in Healthcare Informatics from Fairleigh Dickinson University before completing his PGY-1 residency at Ocean University Medical Center (OUMC), where he received advanced training in Emergency and Critical Care Medicine.
+Michael Lichardi, PharmD, MHS is a Critical Care and Emergency Medicine Pharmacist and Advisory Board Member for Gaits to Healing.
+He earned his Doctor of Pharmacy and Master of Health Science in Healthcare Informatics from Fairleigh Dickinson University, followed by advanced residency training at Ocean University Medical Center (OUMC).

 Monica Nichols, MD